4 Unbelievable Ways God Uses Our Failure For Our Good

 But life did not turn out the way I expected it to and I ended up failing at marriage and become a divorcee at the tender age of 23.

 After Peter denied Jesus, I can’t imagine the guilt, the pain, and the grief he must have been feeling.
 After all, Jesus had called him to be a disciple; one of the inner circle, one of the closest people to Him, and yet, despite all that happened, He, Peter, betrayed Him.
-That must have been a hard pill to swallow and an even harder burden to carry around with him.

 But did that failure disqualify Peter from being a part of God’s plan?
-No, it didn’t.
-And the same thing goes for you.

 Failure is not the end of your story.
 It might be a redirection.
 It might even be the end of a chapter in your life.
 But it is by no means the end.
 God uses our failures for our good.

-It took two years of solitude, one massive deliverance, and many people entering and leaving my life, teaching me about their own pasts, their own failures, and their own regrets, and tons of prayer and encouragement for me to realize that failure isn’t the end of my road.
+It honestly took them teaching me about their own pasts, and their own failures, and tons of prayer and encouragement for me to realize that failure isn’t the end of my road.

-Failure is not the end of the journey.
 It is only the end if you decide to stop going at that moment.
 It is only the end if you don’t do anything after you failed.

 In the same way that God cared about Peter enough for him to be one of the very first people that Jesus appeared to after His resurrection (Luke 24 vs 34, 1 Corinthians 15 vs 5), God still cares about you!